elvinnguyen/CardMatchingGame/README.md

 - If they don’t match, they flip back after a short delay.
 - Each match increases your score.
 - You have a time limit to find all pairs.
-- When the timer hits 0, and you haven't found all pairs the game ends, and you lose.
+- When the timer hits 0, and you haven't found all pairs, the game ends, and you lose.
+- Upon winning, your time left will be saved, and your score will be added to a leaderboard under a given name

 ---